techie-Teodor/rock-paper-scissor/README.md

 - Add info-box for player

-- Update with Player II instead of 'Computer'
+- Update with Player II module